tshekar9/Data-Scientist-Portfolio/README.md

-# Tej Shekar - Portfolio
-This portfolio includes a collection of personal projects and projects from my Master's in Data Analytics from Western Governors University.
+# Introduction

+I'm Tej Shekar, a passionate data scientist with a Master's in Data Analytics.
+This portfolio highlights a selection of my personal and academic projects, demonstrating my skills and expertise in:

+- Data Exploration and Visualization
+- Time-Series Modeling
+- Natural Language Processing (NLP)
+- Neural Networks
+- Regression Analysis and more

-This serves to showcase my skills in Python, as well as SQL, Tableau and Excel.
+This collection also emphasizes my proficiency in programming languages and tools such as Python, SQL, Tableau, Excel.

 ### Email: tejshekar9@gmail.com